-HMRC regularly publish approved 'fuel only' rates which have, again, changed.
+HMRC regularly publish approved 'fuel only' rates which have, again, changed, reflecting the increase in fuel costs.

 These rates apply if you are provided with a company car by your employer and you:

 - claim a mileage allowance from your employer solely for the cost of fuel used on business journeys, or - repay your employer for fuel used on private travel - including that between your home and normal workplace.